emilyng/Metis-Project-02/README.md

-# Metis-Project-02
+# Social Progress Index

 ### Goal of project is to predict Social Progress Index using different macroeconomic indicators, gov't expenditures, and energy usages of a country.
 I am interested in finding the features that would help raise a higher SPI.

-## Project is separated into 2 distinct parts: web scraping section and modeling section.
+~Project is separated into 2 distinct parts: web scraping section and modeling section. ~

 ### For web scraping portion, execute:
 ```python write_files.py```